Skip to the content

 “I feel brighter and lighter.” —Participant, spring 2022

 Strolls for Well-Being is an evidence-based program that promotes emotional healing through connection to nature.
-Drawing on psychological principles such as mindfulness as well as practices like forest bathing, this 8-week program is a balm for anyone struggling with difficult questions, suffering from stress or trauma, or seeking greater peace and fulfillment.
+Drawing on psychological principles such as mindfulness as well as practices like forest bathing, this 8-week program is a balm for anyone struggling with stress, grief or trauma, or simply seeking greater peace and fulfillment.

 Strolls for Well-Being Program

-• Participate in a facilitated group meeting, where they receive an introduction to the program as well as the beautiful full-color, 110-page guided journal that will guide them on their emotional journey (journals are available in English or Spanish);
+• In the first meeting, participants receive an introduction to the program, and the beautiful 110-page guided journal that will guide them on their strolls (journals are available in English or Spanish).

-• Complete 12 walks individually in various areas of Brookside Gardens, with their journal and on their own schedule.
-Each stroll has its own theme, reflected in the journal with readings and writing prompts;
+• Each stroll has its own theme, reflected in the journal with readings and writing prompts.

 Strolling Benefits

-Survey data using the PANAS and PGIS scales shows that participants in the Strolls for Well-Being at Brookside Gardens finish the program with:
+Survey data using the Positive and Negative Affect Schedule (PANAS) and Personal Growth Initiative Scale (PGIS) shows that participants in the Strolls for Well-Being at Brookside Gardens finish the program with:

 • More positive emotions and fewer negative emotions than before